sebabelmar/peek_api/README.md

 Ruby on Rails API with SQLite database.
 The API was designed and developed to accomplish Peeks.com passport coding challenge.

-Data Base Schema
+Data Base Schema.
 ![alt text](http://i.imgur.com/oS45J9b.png)

 ## Test Suit

-Partially tested
+Partially tested.
 I decided to use Rspec and Test Unit for the sake of practice.
-Rspec is testing Data Base associations
+Rspec is testing Data Base associations.
-Test Unit is testing routes (controllers)
+Test Unit is testing routes (controllers).

-## Install instructions
+## Install instructions.

 Here's how to get it running:
   * `git clone` this repo to your local box